benabub/pygame-typing-speed-test/README.md

 ## How to use

 1. Open the text you are going to type in any application you like.
-2. Start the program with *$ poetry run python main.py* in the package directory of the project.
+2. Start the program with `poetry run python main.py` in the package directory of the project.
 3. Place the program's window ahead of the text in a middle-bottom position:

     ![1](./README_files/1.png)